top1944/duckuments/docs/atoms_60_software_reference/12_software_carpentry/45_git_lfs.md

 ### Troubleshooting

-Symptom: The binaries are not installed.
+Symptom: The binary files are not downloaded.
+In their place, there are short "pointer" files.

 If you have installed LFS after pulling the repository and you see only the pointer files, do: